The Australian-built replica of James Cook's HMB Endeavour is one of the world's most accurate maritime replica vessels.

 In the galley below is the huge stove, called a firehearth - state of the art in 1768.
 The Great Cabin is where Cook worked and dined, sharing the space with famous botanist Joseph Banks, as you can see when you glance around.

 Construction of the Endeavour replica began in 1988 and the ship was launched 5 years later.
-Since then, she has sailed over 170,000 nautical miles twice around the world, visited 29 countries and many Pacific islands, and opened as a museum in 116 ports.
+Since then, Endeavour has covered many nautical miles on long voyages including circumnavigating Australia three times as well as sailing to Europe, the United States and a number of other overseas ports.
 Hundreds of thousands of visitors have come on board to see how Cook and his men lived.

 Most days, Endeavour stands majestically at our wharves open for visiting, but does enjoy regular trips along the Australian coast that the public can join, so be sure to check availability.